Alex McLeish: Zamalek

 McLeish was appointed manager of Egyptian Premier League club Zamalek on 28 February 2016.
 After a series of poor performances from the team, he was sacked on 2 May with ten matches of the season remaining.

 Scotland national team (second spell)

 McLeish was reappointed Scotland manager on 16 February 2018, on a two-year contract.
 Scotland won their 2018–19 UEFA Nations League group under McLeish, but he was sacked on 18 April 2019 following a 3–0 defeat by Kazakhstan.
+Scotland's Nations League success under McLeish contributed to Scotland qualifying for UEFA Euro 2020, their first major tournament in 22 years.
+During his tenure, McLeish also convinced Scott McTominay to play for Scotland.

 Outside of football

 McLeish had a cameo appearance in the Laurel and Hardy biopic Stan & Ollie, after a chance meeting with director and Aberdeen FC fan Jon S. Baird on a flight.
 In the film, McLeish can be briefly seen reading a newspaper in the lobby of the Savoy Hotel behind Steve Coogan.

 During the 2014 Scottish independence referendum McLeish was a supporter of the Better Together campaign against Scottish independence.

+McLeish was appointed Officer of the Order of the British Empire (OBE) in the 2024 New Year Honours for services to charity.